 In the past few years, podcast popularity has steadily risen giving many—including your very own SoundGuys crew—the opportunity to experiment with the medium.
 This uptick in podcast accessibility opened the floodgates for DIY podcasters, creating a demand for plug-and-go microphones like the cardioid Beyerdynamic Fox USB mic.
 Though Beyerdynamic’s tagline for the Fox USB microphone may be “follow the fox,” this little microphone is capable of following you anywhere, thanks to its compact size and durable build.
 If convenience is your top priority, it’s a great choice, but you’ll be sacrificing audio quality.

-Editor’s note: this Beyerdynamic Fox USB mic review was updated on February 18, 2021, to address an FAQ about problems with the Fox.
+Editor’s note: this Beyerdynamic Fox USB mic review was updated on June 18, 2021, to address an FAQ.

 Who is this USB microphone for?